Gibson MaGIC

-Media-accelerated Global Information Carrier (MaGIC) is an audio over Ethernet protocol developed by Gibson Guitar Corporation in partnership with 3COM.
-It allows bidirectional transmission of multichannel audio data, control data, and instrument power.
+Media-accelerated Global Information Carrier (MaGIC) is an audio over Ethernet protocol developed by the Gibson Guitar Corporation in partnership with 3COM.
+It enables bidirectional transmission of multichannel audio data, control data, and instrument power.

 Revision 1.0 was introduced in 1999; the most current revision 3.0c was released in 2003.

 MaGIC is used in several guitar products such as Gibson Digital Guitar.